-- A team that finishes first or second in Flight 2 through 7 will move up one flight for the next season and a team that finishes last or next to last in Flight 1 through 6 will move down one flight for the next season.
+- A team that finishes first or second in Flight 1 through 7 will move up one flight for the next season and a team that finishes last or next to last in Flight Championship through 6 will move down one flight for the next season.

-- A team that finishes first in Flight 1 will move up to Championship for the next season.
-A team that finishes last or next to last in Championship will move down one flight for the next season.
+- A team that finishes first in Championship North or South will move up to Super Championship for the next season.
+A team that finishes last or next to last in Super Championship will move down to Championship for the next season.